-Away with words.
-Here, we look at the literary luminaries who called Kawarthas cottage country in Ontario home.
+Here, we look at the literary luminaries who called Ontario’s cottage country home.

 This was thick bush,” Derry Wilford, Lakefield Historical Society president, says with a shake of his head as he points toward the location of pioneer author Susanna Moodie’s long-gone cabin, now vacant land on Stenner Road outside Lakefield, Ont.
 I’m here–two hours northeast of Toronto, in the heart of Kawarthas cottage country, surrounded by rivers and lakes on the edge of the Canadian Shield–looking to be swept away by words, in what some call the cradle of Canadian literature.